paritytech/polkadot/roadmap/implementors-guide/guide.md

 In this section we define the notions of Subsystems and Jobs.
 These are guidelines for how we will employ an architecture of hierarchical state machines.
 We'll have a top-level state machine which oversees the next level of state machines which oversee another layer of state machines and so on.
 The next sections will lay out these guidelines for what we've called subsystems and jobs, since this model applies to many of the tasks that the Node-side behavior needs to encompass, but these are only guidelines and some Subsystems may have deeper hierarchies internally.

 Subsystems are long-lived worker tasks that are in charge of performing some particular kind of work.
 All subsystems can communicate with each other via a well-defined protocol.
-Subsystems can't communicate directly, but must communicate through an Overseer, which is responsible for relaying messages, handling subsystem failures, and dispatching work signals.
+Subsystems can't generally communicate directly, but must coordinate communication through an Overseer, which is responsible for relaying messages, handling subsystem failures, and dispatching work signals.

 Most work that happens on the Node-side is related to building on top of a specific relay-chain block, which is contextually known as the "relay parent".
 We call it the relay parent to explicitly denote that it is a block in the relay chain and not on a parachain.
 We refer to the parent because when we are in the process of building a new block, we don't know what that new block is going to be.
 The parent block is our only stable point of reference, even though it is usually only useful when it is not yet a parent but in fact a leaf of the block-DAG expected to soon become a parent (because validators are authoring on top of it).
 Furthermore, we are assuming a forkful blockchain-extension protocol, which means that there may be multiple possible children of the relay-parent.
 Even if the relay parent has multiple children blocks, the parent of those children is the same, and the context in which those children is authored should be the same.
 The parent block is the best and most stable reference to use for defining the scope of work items and messages, and is typically referred to by its cryptographic hash.